 - Provide you with the highest level of medical and nursing care with Johns Hopkins faculty physicians and certified rehabilitation nurses

 - Improve your strength and ability to move safely

-- Reteach you self-care activities, such as dressing, grooming, bathing and more to help you resume your normal quality of life
+- Retrain self-care activities, such as dressing, grooming, bathing and more to help you resume your normal quality of life

 - Retrain you to swallow safely

 - Assist with communication and thinking skills

 - Help you regain independence by teaching you new ways to do self-supportive tasks such as laundry, cooking and medication management

 - Provide patient and family education, counseling and training